The stellar mass function and evolution of the density profile of galaxy clusters from the Hydrangea simulations at $0<z<1.5$: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge support from the Netherlands Organization for Scientific Research (NWO) under Vici grant number 639.043.512 (SLA, HH), and Veni grant number 639.041.751 (YMB).
+{\modtext We thank the referee for valuable comments that helped to improve the presentation of our results.} The authors acknowledge support from the Netherlands Organization for Scientific Research (NWO) under Vici grant number 639.043.512 (SLA, HH), and Veni grant number 639.041.751 (YMB).
 YMB also acknowledges funding from the EU Horizon 2020 research and innovation programme under Marie Sk\l odowska-Curie grant agreement 747645 (ClusterGal).
 The Hydrangea simulations were in part performed on the German federal maximum performance computer ``HazelHen'' at the maximum performance computing centre Stuttgart (HLRS), under project GCS-HYDA / ID 44067 financed through the large-scale project ``Hydrangea'' of the Gauss Center for Supercomputing.
 Further simulations were performed at the Max Planck Computing and Data Facility in Garching, Germany.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.

 This work has made use of Python (http://www.python.org), including the packages \textbf{numpy} \citep{Harris_et_al_2020} and \textbf{scipy} (http://www.scipy.org).
 Plots have been produced with \textbf{matplotlib} \citep{hunter2007matplotlib}.